 Tackling isolation is possible.
 To achieve it, people need to see others.
 If this happens, then the negative effects of isolation can be countered.

 Age UK found that older people enjoyed more social contact.
 It benefited them in several ways.
 They could be more independent in their choices.
-Moreover, they also enjoyed greater respect and esteem.
+They also enjoyed greater respect and esteem.
 They could also maintain friendships better as well as build new ones.
 This saw them have an increased sense of purpose and a longer life.